 Tier 4: Adaptive

 Tier 4 organizations continuously improve their risk management program based on past cybersecurity successes and failures.
-In addition, they share information with both internal and external and has a standardized process in place so that it can act in real-time on supply chain risks.
+In addition, they share information with both internal and external stakeholders, and have a standardized process in place so that it can act in real-time on supply chain risks.
 For these organizations, cybersecurity risk is seen as one part of their approach to integrated risk management.

 The NIST Cybersecurity Framework Profiles

-The NIST Cybersecurity Framework profiles align the functions, categories and subcategories of the NIST CF based on your organization’s specific needs and risk assessments.
+The NIST Cybersecurity Framework profiles align the functions, categories and subcategories of the NIST CSF based on your organization’s specific needs and risk assessments.
 Organizations first identify the current profile to understand the controls currently put in place.
-After analyzing any security gaps in the security posture, they determine a target profile, or what needs to happen to close that gap in order of priority.
+After analyzing any security gaps in the security posture, they determine a target profile, or what needs to happen to close that gap, in order of priority.
 After the changes are implemented, the profiles are continuously monitored and updated accordingly.

 The NIST Cybersecurity Framework 2.0